FTarfasse/quick-perf-wiki/@ExpectJdbcBatching.md

-Verify that insert, delete and update statements are processed in JDBC batches having *batchSize* elements.
+Verifies that insert, delete and update statements are processed in JDBC batches having *batchSize* elements.

-Batching  of insert, update and delete statements allows to reduce the number of [roundtrips to the database which can dramatically impact application performance](https://blog.jooq.org/2017/12/18/the-cost-of-jdbc-server-roundtrips/).
+Batching  of inserts, updates and deletes statements allows to reduce the number of [roundtrips to the database which can dramatically impact application performance](https://blog.jooq.org/2017/12/18/the-cost-of-jdbc-server-roundtrips/).

 You may sometimes think that you are using JDBC batching but in fact not: [Paper 1](https://abramsm.wordpress.com/2008/04/23/hibernate-batch-processing-why-you-may-not-be-using-it-even-if-you-think-you-are/), [Paper 2](https://stackoverflow.com/questions/27697810/hibernate-disabled-insert-batching-when-using-an-identity-identifier).